 The ranches are home to agricultural productivity, open space created by working landscapes, and natural plant and wildlife habitat provided by the rangeland environment.
-They contain unplowed grasslands, natural stream corridors, naturally-occurring springs, granodiorite outcrops, expansive views of the Sierra Nevada range and surrounding foothills, unfragmented open space, natural communities that provide habitat for native wildlife, including without limitation: raptors, waterfowl, coyote, badger, skunk, mule-tailed deer, mountain lion, California tiger salamander, western spadefoot and many other species of common and rare plants and animals.
+They contain unplowed grasslands, natural stream corridors, naturally-occurring springs, granodiorite outcrops, expansive views of the Sierra Nevada range and surrounding foothills, unfragmented open space, natural communities that provide habitat for native wildlife, including: raptors, waterfowl, coyote, badger, skunk, mule-tailed deer, mountain lion, California tiger salamander, western spadefoot and many other species of common and rare plants and animals.